Rathenow

-Rathenow ([ˈʁaːtənoː]) is a town in the district of Havelland in Brandenburg, Germany, with a population of 24,063 (2020).
+Rathenow ([ˈʁaːtənoː]) is a town in the district of Havelland in Brandenburg, in eastern Germany, with a population of 24,063 (2020).

 Overview

 The Protestant church of St. Marien Andreas, originally a basilica, and transformed to the Gothic style in 1517-1589, and the Roman Catholic Church of St. George, are noteworthy.

 Rathenow is known for being the former capital of eyewear manufacturing in East Germany.
 It is also known for its stones, called Rathenow stones.

-After the fall of the Soviet Union, it was revealed that the remains of Hitler and his assistants were secretly buried in graves near Rathenow.